 Analysis of an AC parallel circuit using the Ti-84

 The analyzed circuit is a very common electric circuit in electric engineering.
 See the diagrams below.
-In which RL and L is the representative electric load of a consumer.
-In practice, many consumer loads have an inductive character.
+In which RL and L is the representative electric load of electric equipment.
+In practice, many consumer equipments have an inductive character.
 The parameter Rs is the resistance of the cable and C1 is the capacitor which improves the cosφ.
-Source voltage is 110V_rms with a frequency of 60 Hz.
-This diagram can also be used for the one phase representation of a 3 phases symmetric load (all powers has to be multiplied with a factor3).
+The source voltage is 110V_rms with a frequency of 60 Hz.
+This diagram can also be used for the one phase representation of a 3 phases symmetric load (all powers have to be multiplied with a factor3).
 Both schemes are analyzed with the program RLCPCRSE.8XP.

 See the results below.

-The results show that the addition of a capacitor of 40uF changes the original inductive behavior of the circuit with cosφ=0.33, sinφ=0.95 changes in a circuit with capacitive character with cosφ=0.79 and sinφ=-0.62.
-Also, the source current decreases by more than a factor of 2 (1.38A to 0.55 A), the Watt power keeps almost the same (49.46 to 47.87 W).
+Also, the source current decreases by more than a factor of 2 (1.38A to 0.55 A), the Watt power keeps almost the same (49.46 to 47.87 W) (see results below).
 This is a good example of how a capacitor influences the power factor.

 Notice that all parameters are free to choose, so a wide range of problems can be analyzed.

 You can download the program v2 with corrected language.

 A program that calculates the capacitor value to achieve a cosφ=1